Are you wondering what is a WordPress theme framework and if you should be using one?

 There are a few advantages and disadvantages to using a WordPress theme framework on your site.
 Let’s take a look at both.

-- Community – Most popular theme frameworks have a huge community behind them.
+- Community – Most popular theme frameworks have huge communities behind them.
 This makes it much easier to get your support questions answered.
 For instance, you can view support forums for specific themes on WordPress.org and get your queries resolved.

 - Unnecessary Code – Frameworks often come with tons of built-in functionality which you may not use.
 If the framework is well-coded, however, then this shouldn’t affect your site at all.

 - Framework Limitations – Often frameworks have limitations.
 If you want to heavily customize your site, then you might have to override core files by installing a special child theme, even if the framework handles that for you.

 - Price – Most theme frameworks are not free or offer limited features in the free version.
 There is either a one-time fee or an annual fee to receive updates and support.
 However, if you go for theme builders, then you get more value for money and the starting plans are also not that expensive.

 Should You Use a Theme Framework?

 If you are a developer learning to create your own WordPress themes, then you can use a theme framework to reduce your development time.

 On the other hand, if you are a small business, then you can purchase a theme framework and a child theme to use on your website.
 Often, purchasing a theme framework gets you access to many different child themes all at once.